 It’s crazy how fast time flies.
 Twenty years ago, a movie ticket cost under $5, the average price for a new car was $16,000, boxer Mike Tyson was in the ring biting ears, and, at 21 years old, Tiger Woods had just become the youngest golfer to ever win the Masters.
 Equipment Trader – formerly Equipment Trader Online – has also come a long way in the past 20 years and continues to lead the industry in buying, selling, renting, and researching equipment.

 “We’re very excited to make the transition to Equipment Trader.
-While the name may change, our commitment to serving our customers remains as strong as ever,” says Lori Stacy, president of Dominion Web Solutions.
+While the name may change, our commitment to serving our customers remains as strong as ever,” says Lori Stacy, CEO of Trader Interactive.
 At Equipment Trader, we deeply appreciate the foundation that has been laid in the past and highly anticipate how we’re growing into the future:

 - A Fresh Look: We’re the same reliable brand you know, just with a refreshed name, website, and appearance!